mfinelli/dotfiles/README.md

 **N.B.** if you're intending to run the dotfiles on a remote server you need to forward your ssh agent with the public keys that you intend to write out unlocked.

+The initial installation will install the dotfiles into `$HOME/.dotfiles` and afterwards everything can be updated with `git pull` and `./run.bash`.

 ## vault